sebastiansutter/techguides/pages/sfdemo/jumpbox.md

 A few key notes:

-1. You can find all of the credentials for your key endpoints in the file **credentials.bat** located on the desktop
+1. You can find all of the credentials for your key endpoints in the file **credentials.txt** located on the desktop
 2. Upon completion of your reservation, this environment will be wiped clean
 3. Documentation of the demo script can be found [here](https://ibm-cloudintegration.github.io/techguides/sfdemo_step2.html)